-The Financial Conduct Authority (FCA) has published an Interim Report to the Asset Management Market Study which noted several areas for further focus.
+On the 18 November the Financial Conduct Authority (FCA) published the Interim Report to its Asset Management Market Study, noting several areas for further focus.
 The overall study aims to assess how competition in the market is working and to what extent investors are getting value for money, and is set to be published in February 2017.
-The interim report provisionally highlights areas for concern or further investigation and was received by the press on 18 November.

 Among other topics, the 200-page report covered fund fees, platform costs, passive funds, ratings agencies and model portfolio transparency.
-Here we look at 5 of the key points and how Asset Managers should be responding.
+Here we look at 5 of the key points and how Asset Managers should be responding in advance of the full report's release.

 Whilst the FCA’s CEO Andrew Bailey has stated that the report is neither advocating active or passive strategies, the findings acknowledge the need for more exposure for passive funds in buy lists and recommendations.
 The issue, according to the FCA, comes from the way that passive funds are often rated.